Paris Flea Markets and Thrift Stores

 These sales are often listed on the Paris.fr website under Fairs & Trade Shows and some of the more upscale ones are listed at the website of Joël Garcia, an organization that sponsors large antique expositions in Paris.
 Dates are listed on their website, and their antique fairs feature middle- to high-end items, although they can be worth a look, especially the ones that take place in the Bastille.
 I scored a great old French metal pastry shop sign at one for €100 a while back, which wasn’t dirt-cheap, but there was no way I was leaving that behind.

-(Tip: if using another French website to find listings, Paris is in the Île-de-France region, and départment 75 is Paris.)
+(Tip: if using another French website to find listings, Paris is in the Île-de-France region, and départment 75 is where Paris is located.)

-In addition, Brocbrac has an app, as does Vide-Greniers.org.
-(Android only), to help find the brocantes on-the-go.
+In addition, Brocbrac has an app, as does Vide-Greniers.org, to help find the brocantes on-the-go.
 And you can also set email or SMS alerts at L’Agenda des Brocantes and Brocabrac, to notify you of upcoming brocantes and flea markets.

 (Tip: Particularly good is the biannual brocante that sprawls out in the streets around the Marie de 3ème, or City Hall in the 3rd, which takes place the first weekend in June and the last weekend in November.)

-During the summer months, many towns and villages outside for Paris, on the Île-de-France (within a 1-2 hour radius of Paris), hold flea markets (which they will list as a braderie or brocante), and those are listed on the above websites.
-Many are very interesting and great places for unearthing treasures.
+During the summer months, many towns and villages outside for Paris, on the Île-de-France (within a 1-2 hour radius of Paris), hold flea markets, which they will list as a braderie or brocante, and those are listed on the above websites as well as on signs posted around the city or village.
+They can be great for unearthing treasures.

 Paris is not a city teeming with thrift stores.
 True, there are plenty of antique stores and dépôt-ventes (stores where sometimes people drop things off on consignment – but are not always run that way anymore), but due to lack of space, there are not the giant warehouse-like thrift stores you’ll find in some cities elsewhere.